chrisxfire/chrisxfire.github.io/content/notes/itil-4/service-management-practices/Service continuity management ITIL 4 Practice Guide.md

 Exercises should be conducted at planned intervals and when there are significant changes which may impact the recovery.
 The higher the possible impact of service outage, the higher the frequency of exercising should be.

 Exercising is not only a way of ensuring readiness, it is an improvement opportunity.
-So it is generally a good idea to analyse the findings made during the testing and overall recovery team performance, then produce exercise reports that include findings and recommendations.
+So it is generally a good idea to analyze the findings made during the testing and overall recovery team performance, then produce exercise reports that include findings and recommendations.

 ## **2.5 Key metrics**